 The 6 Worst Breakfast Foods for Weight LossArticle posted in: Diet & Nutrition

 Healthy breakfast foods can set the course for your whole day.
 Start with a filling, nutritious and diet-friendly meal and you’ll have the energy you need to keep busy all morning.

 Just as important, healthy breakfast foods lay the foundation for you to eat well throughout your day, helping you to stay on track to your weight loss goal.

 The opposite is also true: If your first meal of the day doesn’t nourish you well, you’ll be challenged to stick to your healthy diet for the rest of the day.

 Surprisingly, many popular breakfast foods lead you in the wrong direction and are actually unhealthy.
-We asked Kaitlyn Wolk, a Weight Loss Counselor at Nutrisystem, to tell us about the worst breakfast foods and to provide some better options.
+We asked Kaitlyn Wolk, a Weight Loss Coach at Nutrisystem, to tell us about the worst breakfast foods and to provide some better options.

 Here are the six breakfast foods that you should cut from your diet and what you should replace them with:

 1. Bagel with Cream Cheese

 Why: Most types of bagels are high in calories and simple carbohydrates.
 Slather them with full-fat cream cheese and you add excess saturated fats, too.
 “This is not nutrient balanced,” Wolk says, and it won’t “keep you feeling full throughout the morning.”
 Traditional bagels are a clear food to avoid for breakfast.

 Try: Nutrisystem Honey Wheat Bagel with fat-free or low-fat cream cheese.
 You could even try it with peanut butter and a little sugar-free jelly!
 Feeling creative?
 Spread on some avocado for a diet-friendly twist on avocado toast.
-The bagel has just 150 calories, only two grams of fat and zero cholesterol.
-Best of all, it comes with four grams of fiber, so you’ll feel full and energized to start your day.
+The bagel has 150 calories, two grams of fat and zero cholesterol.
+Best of all, it’s a good source of fiber so you’ll feel full and satisfied.

 2. Sugary Cereals